alionazherdetska/CLI-Quest-Talent-Hunting/README.md

 5. Enjoy the CLI adventure and see if you can recruit the genius developer to Google team.

-In this CLI game, a challenge we embrace,
+In this CLI game, a challenge we embrace,<br>
-To recruit the genius, to win the race.
+To recruit the genius, to win the race.<br>
-So let's embark, with spirits high,
+So let's embark, with spirits high,<br>
 In this adventure, knowledge we apply.

 GOOD LUCK!!!